bcu8/CS305_Mod_5/README.md

 ## Project Goal

-After the project is completed, the result should be playable at http://mommyspanksme.online/cs212/homework/final/
+After the project is completed, the result should be playable [here](http://mommyspanksme.online/cs212/homework/final/)